-Mr. Shu is serving as an independent non-executive director of Chengdu Expressway Co., Ltd (Stock Code: 1785) since November 2016, Riverine China Holdings Limited (Stock Code: 1417) since November 2017, Goldstream Investment Limited (Stock Code: 1328) since December 2019 and Termbray Industries International (Holdings) Limited (Stock Code: 0093) since April 2022.
+Mr. Shu is serving as an independent non-executive director of Riverine China Holdings Limited (Stock Code: 1417) since November 2017, Goldstream Investment Limited (Stock Code: 1328) since December 2019, Termbray Industries International (Holdings) Limited (Stock Code: 0093) since April 2022 and Texhong International Group Limited (Stock code: 2678) since May 2023, and served as an independent non-executive director of Chengdu Expressway Co., Ltd (Stock Code: 1785) from November 2016 to September 2022.

-Mr. Tam Wai Tak Victor ("Mr. Victor Tam"), aged 44, was appointed as an independent non-executive Director since December 2017.
+Mr. Tam Wai Tak Victor ("Mr. Victor Tam"), aged 45, was appointed as an independent non-executive Director since December 2017.
 He is responsible for providing independent advice to the Board.
 He is also a member of the Audit Committee, Remuneration Committee and Nomination Committee of the Board.

 Mr. Victor Tam graduated from the University of Glamorgan (now known as the University of South Wales) with a degree of Bachelor of Arts in accounting & finance (first class honours) in 2001.
 He is a fellow member of the Association of Chartered Certified Accountants since 2010 and a member of the Hong Kong Institute of Certified Public Accountants since 2005.
-He has over 15 years of experience in the field of auditing, accounting and financial management.
-Since January 2013, Mr. Victor Tam is serving as the financial controller and company secretary of Differ Group Holding Company Limited (Stock Code: 6878), a company listed on the Main Board of the Stock Exchange.
+He has over 20 years of experience in the field of auditing, accounting and financial management.

-Mr. Victor Tam is serving as an independent non-executive director of Shun Wo Group Holdings Limited (Stock Code: 1591) since September 2016, an independent non-executive director of GT Steel Construction Group Limited (Stock Code: 8402) since June 2017 and served as an independent non-executive director of Cool Link (Holdings) Limited (Stock Code: 8491) from August 2017 to May 2019.
+Mr. Victor Tam is serving as an independent non-executive director of Shun Wo Group Holdings Limited (Stock Code: 1591) since September 2016, and served as an independent non-executive director of Cool Link (Holdings) Limited (Stock Code: 8491) from August 2017 to May 2019 and GT Steel Construction Group Limited (Stock Code: 8402) from June 2017 to May 2023.